jdubois/azure-native-spring-function/README.md

 To check if Azure is correctly set up, login using the CLI by running `az login`.

-## [Optional] Visual Studio Codespaces support
+## [Optional] GitHub Codespaces support

-You can open this project directly using [Visual Studio Codespaces](https://visualstudio.microsoft.com/services/visual-studio-codespaces/?WT.mc_id=github-social-judubois).
+You can open this project directly using [GitHub Codespaces](https://github.com/features/codespaces).

 This uses the [jdubois-codespaces Docker image](https://github.com/jdubois/jdubois-codespaces) and will install GraalVM automatically in a post-installation script.